roadrunner-php/laravel-bridge/README.md

 ];
 ```

+The key in the `workers` array should match the value of the `RR_MODE` environment variable
+set by the RoadRunner server for your plugin.

 ## Support

 If you find this package helpful, please consider giving it a star on GitHub.
 Your support helps make the project more visible to other developers who might benefit from it!

 [![Issues][badge_issues]][link_issues]
 [![Issues][badge_pulls]][link_pulls]

 If you find any package errors, please, [make an issue][link_create_issue] in a current repository.

+You can also [sponsor this project][link_sponsor] to help ensure its continued development and maintenance.

 ## License